RodGuarneros/TelecommPrices/README.md

 # javascript-challenge
-Dinamic Table with Java Script
+Dynamic Table and Plot with Java Script

 This project is a friendly way of organizing and publishing a data collection in a dinamic website, based on java script programming languange (79.2%), css (11.4%) and html (9.4%).